Information Resources and Technology Policy

 - The IRT staff person will ensure that NAV is installed and updating daily on the computer before the ticket is closed

-As with university-owned computers, virus activity on student computers is generally identified when a great deal of traffic is coming from a particular IP address (in use by a particular individual) on the network.
+As with University-owned computers, malware activity on student computers is generally identified when a great deal of traffic is coming from a particular IP address (in use by a particular individual) on the network.
 The following steps are taken when this occurs:

 - Network administrators will restrict the user's access to the network and notify the HelpDesk of the restriction.
 The HelpDesk will call the student to whom the computer is registered to inform them of the restriction.

-- The student must bring their laptop or CPU to the HelpDesk for assistance in scanning and cleaning the viruses from the system.
+- The student must bring their laptop or CPU to the HelpDesk for assistance in scanning and cleaning the malwares from the system.

-- The student must demonstrate that anti-virus software is installed and set to update daily before network access is restored.
+- The student must demonstrate that anti-malware software is installed and set to update daily before network access is restored.

 - A fee of $25 will be charged for an initial violation.
 A fee of $50 will be charged if there is a subsequent violation by the same student.
 If non-compliance with the policy continues, the student may be referred to the residential life and student judicial services office.

-Some systems are on the campus network which do not fall under the above categories of University or student owned.
-As stated earlier, all systems connected to the Bradley University network, whether wired or wireless, must have current virus protection software installed and running.
+Some systems are on the campus network which do not fall under the above categories of University, employee owned or student owned.
+As stated earlier, all systems connected to the Bradley University network, whether wired or wireless, must have current malware protection software installed and running.

 This policy applies to all Bradley University computer and network users.